dylanvu/MELTGithubWorkshop/README.md

     `git merge mybranchnamehere`

     `git push origin main`
-5. Sometimes: pulling from main
+5. Sometimes: pulling from main (when you try to push, it'll tell you that your branch is behind on commmits)
     * If someone else edits a branch (main included) that you are working on, you have to update your local copy of the code.

         For example: